orca-lm14/orca-lm14/README.md

 ## Hi there 👋

-I'm here to wor on something cool 😀
+I'm here to work on something cool! 😀
 <!--
 **orca-lm14/orca-lm14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.